Radio Free Roscoe

 The pilot was first filmed in New Jersey, with an entirely different cast.
 At that time, the show was going to be based in Nutley, New Jersey and was to be titled Radio Free Nutley.
 The show was never picked up.
 Decode Entertainment later decided to move production to Toronto and change the cast and title of the show, leading to the show's production and broadcasting.

 Premise

 Four teens in the suburban New Jersey town of Roscoe start attending Henry Roscoe High School.
-There, they are fed up with their school's radio station, "Cougar Radio", dictating unto the masses how to live, plus the rather overbearing Principal Waller, who seems to favour the popular students, so they create their own pirate radio station called Radio Free Roscoe.
+Fed up with their school's radio station (Cougar Radio) dictating how students should live, and the overbearing Principal Waller who seems to favour the popular students, they create their own pirate radio station called Radio Free Roscoe.
 Lily Randall, Ray Brennan and Robbie McGrath are old friends, and find a friend in Travis Strong when they form the radio station.
-Each of them assume a radio alias to conceal their identity.
+They assume radio aliases to conceal their identities.

-In their time at Roscoe High, the four friends confront various challenges, such as relationships between the members of RFR and their schoolmates, as well as managing their pirate radio station with their regular lives.
+The four friends confront various challenges, such as navigating relationships with their schoolmates and managing their pirate radio station while maintaining their day-to-day lives.